iamsiva11/iamsiva11.github.io/_posts/2017-11-21-graph-embeddings-2017-part1.md

 # Conclusion

-This post was meant to provide a the fundementals required for graph embeddings.
-Please let me know your feedback in the comments below.
-Thnaks for reading.
+This post was meant to provide a the fundementals required for graph embeddings. **Please let me know your feedback in the comments below.**

+Thanks for reading.
+Cheers!

-**So, We have come to the end of the first part of the blog series.
+**We've come to the end of the first part of the blog series.
 You can check the [second part here](https://iamsiva11.github.io/graph-embeddings-2017-part2/)**.
 Which will provide a big-picture for learning and getting started with graph embeddings.

+---

 # REFERENCES